peering-manager/peering-manager/docs/configuration/required-settings.md

 ## ALLOWED_HOSTS

-This is a list of valid fully-qualified domain names (FQDNs) and/or IP addresses that is used to reach the Peering Manager service.
+This is a list of valid fully-qualified domain names (FQDNs) and/or IP addresses that can be used to reach the Peering Manager service.
 It can be different from the name of the server used as URL (e.g. when using a reverse proxy serving the website under a different FQDN than the hostname of the Peering Manager server).